ArcticL1/ArcticL1.github.io/_pages/about-me.md

 excerpt: "This section of the website is dedicated to showing information about me and my skills within the industry."

-intro:
-  - excerpt: 'You can also add text like this....'

 feature_row:
   - image_path: /assets/images/Sprite-0003.png
     alt: "placeholder image 1"